hiikezoe/web-ext-webpack-plugin/README.md

   Defaults to false.

-- `devtools` (optional) - A boolean indicating if DevTools should be shown on load.
-Requires Firefox 106 and later.

-  Defaults to false.

 - `buildPackage` (optional) - A boolean indicating if a zip file of the extension should be generated.